stackhpc/stackhpc-kayobe-config/etc/kayobe/environments/ci-multinode/README.md

 kayobe overcloud host configure
 ```

 2a.
-(OPTIONAL) Update host packages and reboot all the overcloud nodes by running
+(OPTIONAL) If required, update host packages and reboot all the overcloud nodes by running
 ```
 kayobe overcloud host package update --packages '*'
 ```